 <div>Women are at risk for developing gynecological cancers, and its probability increases with age.

-</div><div>In Pakistan Gynaecological cancers contribute 12-15% of all cancers.
+</div><div>In Pakistan Gynaecological cancers contribute 12-15% of all cancers in women.
 Common types of Gynaecological cancers include Cervical, Ovarian and Uterine.</div><div>

-</div><div><span style="color: #cc0000; text-decoration: none solid #cc0000; font-size: 17.3333px;"><strong>General Symptoms of Gynaecological Cancers</strong></span></div><div><ul><li>Vaginal bleeding that is not menstrual bleeding</li><li>Post-menopausal bleeding</li><li>Itching, swelling, and pain in pelvic area</li><li>Abdominal distention and pain
+</div><div><span style="color: #cc0000; text-decoration: none solid #cc0000; font-size: 17.3333px;"><strong>General Symptoms of Gynaecological Cancers</strong></span></div><div><ul><li>Vaginal bleeding that is not menstrual bleeding</li><li>Post-menopausal bleeding</li><li>Itching, swelling, and pain in pelvic area</li><li>Abdominal distention and pain.

 </li></ul></div><div>